dcnguyen060899/UC-Berkeley-ML-AI---Practical_assignment_3/README.md

 By implementing these recommendations, the marketing campaigns can become more efficient, targeted, and effective, leading to higher subscription rates and better resource management.

 ## Conclusion
 The SVM model is recommended for its superior performance and actionable insights.
 The use of permutation importance and PDPs enhances the model's interpretability, guiding strategic decisions for optimizing marketing campaigns.
-Further feature engineering can improve model performance and provide deeper insights into customer behavior
+Further feature engineering can improve model performance and provide deeper insights into customer behavior.